 “You can be single, over 50 and you don’t need to own your own home to consider adoption.
 Sexuality isn’t an important factor in our assessment of prospective adopters, what we need is people who can offer stability, love and resilience who can who can help a child with whatever needs they may have.
 We offer ongoing support and training to all our families for as long as they need it.”

-We welcome enquiries from the LGBTQ+ community this week and every week!
+We welcome enquiries from the LGBTQ+ community.

 Charlie* comments: “Just over fifty years ago, I would have been arrested in the UK for promoting the fact I was a gay male.
 Back then, it was inconceivable to think that gay people had the right to love, cohabit or even publicly show affection to anyone of the same sex.
 Can you even begin to imagine the consequences of same sex couples or single gay people being given the right to care for or adopt children who needed the two fundamental needs of all human being: to be loved, and cared for?
 It was a reality far from anyone’s mind at that time.